Fletcher declares strong result, profit up 42%

 Chief executive Ross Taylor said the year had not been without its challenges and he particularly cited the Gib crisis.

 "Global and national supply chain disruptions continued into the third year of the Covid-19 pandemic.
-In New Zealand, surging plasterboard orders following the first quarter lockdown outstripped our ability to supply, despite our manufacturing facilities running at record levels," he said.
+In New Zealand, surging plasterboard orders following the first quarter lockdown outstripped our ability to supply, despite our manufacturing facilities running at record levels.".

-In recognition of the company's key role as a local manufacturer in keeping the market supplied, Fletcher had carried out a range of measures to address the shortage including operating production lines 24/7, running down our reserve stocks, importing additional product, and establishing an emergency supply pool, Taylor said.
+In recognition of the company's key role as a local manufacturer in keeping the market supplied, Fletcher had carried out a range of measures to address the shortage including operating production lines 24/7, running down reserve stocks, importing additional product, and establishing an emergency supply pool, Taylor said.

-"In the longer term, our new $400m manufacturing facility in Tauranga is scheduled to begin operations in May 2023 which will more than meet current and future demand levels," he forecast.
+"In the longer term, our new $400m manufacturing facility in Tauranga is scheduled to begin operations in May 2023 which will more than meet current and future demand levels."

 In forecasting performance in the June 30, 2023 year, Taylor said: "We expect to see ongoing profit growth, as there continues to be a solid pipeline of committed work in our end markets, and there is unlikely to be another Covid-19 forced shutdown of our operations.
-Our balance sheet and overall financial position are strong and we plan to keep it that way.
+Our balance sheet and overall financial position are strong and we plan to keep it that way."

 He thanked more than 14,700 staff here, in Australia and across the Pacific "who are ultimately responsible for our strong performance and momentum these past twelve months.
 I also wish to extend my gratitude to our shareholders, customers, and suppliers for their continued support".